Landing Page Mastery: 13 Types and 14 Optimization Tips

 People always find landing pages through organic search.
 For example, one of your landing pages may be your home page.
 This means that if someone searches for your company name, they should find at least one of your pages.

-1. Try the output window
+1. 13.
+Try the exit window (Exit Intent)

-You can do this with a combination of compelling visuals, a strong headline and text so users can click on the CTA.
+You can do this with a combination of compelling visuals, a strong headline, and text so users can click on the CTA.
 Try using a special discounted output page or any other offer.

 1. 14.
-Use A / B testing for everything
+Use A/B testing for everything

 Conclusion